-For assets management, facing the era of co-existence of a slowdown in the global economic recovery and high inflation, market demand for assets management is significant.
+For assets management, facing the multiple uncertainties such as inflation, liquidity and policy risks, market demand for assets management is significant.
 Facing a fluctuating market environment, market and investors proactively seeking assets capable to hedge against inflation and allocating different assets with an aim to lowering risk, this presents huge room for development for the Group.
+The Group will proactively manage assets portfolio to explore potential opportunities and perform rigorous credit review to explore long-term investment value.
 The Group will capture such market opportunities proactively to line up market investment demand and industrial development opportunity for broadening related business and business opportunities in order to harness the financial and market rewards.

-For property management, grasping the strong rally of Hong Kong property market at the right time, the Group had disposed certain of its investment properties in Hong Kong (including residential, commercial and industrial property units) in the past few years which realized capital gains into cash flow and provide rooms to optimize our investment property portfolio.
+For property management, grasping the strong rally of Hong Kong property market at the right time, the Group had disposed certain of its investment properties in Hong Kong (including residential, commercial and industrial units) in the past few years which realized capital gains into cash flow and provide rooms to optimize our investment property portfolio.
 The Group will continue to monitor the changes in the property market and will look for potential investment projects and investment opportunities.

-Comparing with last year, share of profits from the Group's associated company, Global Digital Creations Holdings Limited ("GDC"), decreased significantly.
-The management expects GDC will generate a rewarding return to the Group.
+Comparing with last year, share of profits from the Group's associated company, Global Digital Creations Holdings Limited ("GDC"), remained steady.
+The management expects GDC will continue to generate a rewarding return to the Group.

-Looking into 2014, the global economy will continue to recover at a slow pace.
-Although the global economic outlook remains uncertain and full of challenges, we are confident that we would be able to tackle the challenges going forward.
+Looking into 2015, the global economy will continue to recover at a slow pace whilst the monetary policies are operating on the opposite way.
+Although the outlook remains uncertain and full of challenges, we are confident that we would be able to tackle the challenges going forward.
 The Group will proactively capture the huge development and investment opportunities arising from the domestic demand and infrastructure investments in the Mainland China by devoting more resources to develop innovative financial services products, optimizing the Group's financial services industry structure and implementing timely measures to fine tune our development strategies so as to allow the Group to grow in a sustainable way and continue to enhance value for the shareholders.